 - Your passport – save him or her a few seconds by having your passport open to your ID page

-#6.
-Security: Round the corner, you’ll go through security.
-In our experience it’s a quick process – while you need to remove your laptop from your bag they seem happy for it to stay in it case.
-Also remove your Ziplock bag of 100ml liquids, but no particular hoopla beyond that.
+Round the corner, you’ll go through security.
+In our experience, it’s a quick process – while you need to remove your laptop from your bag they seem happy for it to stay in its case.
+Also, remove your Ziplock bag of 100ml liquids, but no particular hoopla beyond that.
 We’ve never been asked to remove shoes or belts.

 Hopefully this eases any first-time or nervous traveller concerns – making you all the readier to enjoy a perfect holiday.
 Enjoy!